thepandarobot/pandarobot/_pages/ABOUT.md

 # About

 Writer of SATANIQ.
-Social media scares me, won’t find me anywhere else 🥹.
+I dislike social media, won’t find me anywhere else but Tumblr but I don't respond to messages.

 You can read all my stuff here as well, in addition to blog posts.
-I also have a Tumblr blog where I blog and reblog stuff, a little less focused than here (more of a mood board).

 Links: